raohammad/microserviceskeleton/README.md

 ## Monitoring

 Monitoring of Kafka queues is done through Grafana therefore, Kafka needs to be started with JMX exporter from prometheus.
-Prometheus/Grafana are integrated with application for perormance and kaka queues monitoring.
+Prometheus/Grafana are integrated with application for performance and kafka queues monitoring.

 ## Building for Production with Docker